 About the Authors

 Patrice Keville (she/her) has been Proofreader/Coordinator at Infobase for more than eight years.
 Previously, she was Online Editor at Genetic Engineering and Biotechnology News and an Assistant Editor at the H.W.
-Wilson Company, where she coedited the Senior High Core Collection and Public Library Core Collection: Nonfiction.
+Wilson Company.
 She lives in Brooklyn with her husband, Matthew.

 Sharon Golan is Director of Content Licensing at Infobase.
 With over a decade of experience creating and licensing materials for the education market, she has a keen eye for high-quality, compelling content and enjoys working on films that employ this dynamic art form to educate and enrich audiences.